Contact us to arrange your FREE initial consultation

 However there are other causes of brain injury in babies and children.
 Babies may suffer brain damage due to mistakes made by medical staff during the post-delivery care.
 Brain damage can result from medical errors made when there is a failure to properly diagnose and/or treat jaundice, hypocarbia, hypoglycaemia, meningitis and septicaemia or hydrocephalus.
 We have experience acting in all of these:

-Many of our clients suffer from cerebral palsy as a consequence of failings in the management of pregnancy, labour and delivery or failures in neonatal management of in the diagnosis and treatment of childhood infections.
-In these cases cerebral palsy is caused by a lack of oxygen perfusion to the brain.
+Many of our clients suffer from cerebral palsy as a consequence of failings in the management of pregnancy, labour, and delivery or failures in neonatal management of in the diagnosis and treatment of childhood infections.

-Hydrocephalus can occur because of genetic or development abnormalities or as a result of an infection (mumps/rubella) contracted by the mother during pregnancy.
-Hydrocephalus can also occur as a result of the complications of premature birth such as intra ventricular haemorrhage or meningitis.
+Hydrocephalus occurs where there is a collection of excessive fluid on the brain.
+This fluid can cause an increase in pressure on the brain tissue, which in turn can cause brain injury.
+Hydrocephalus can occur because of genetic or development abnormalities, or as a result of an infection (mumps/rubella) contracted by the mother during pregnancy.
+Hydrocephalus can also occur as a result of the complications of premature birth, such as intra ventricular haemorrhage or meningitis.

-The symptoms of hydrocephalus might include a large head size or a rapid increase in head circumference, downward eye gaze, vomiting, drowsiness, irritability and seizures.
+The symptoms of hydrocephalus might include a large head size or a rapid increase in head circumference, downward eye gaze, vomiting, drowsiness, irritability, and seizures.
 Older children might experience headaches followed by vomiting, nausea, swelling of the optic disc, impaired vision (crossed eyes), problems with balance and coordination, drowsiness, irritability and cognitive difficulties.

 Sometimes brain injury can occur as a result of a delay in diagnosis and treatment of hydrocephalus or as a result of a failure to adequately monitor patients and act on symptoms suggestive of a build up of pressure on the brain.